xiaolei/home-media-center/README.md

 =================
 This is a web site for sharing the media files to all family members in WLAN written in Python base on flask.

-<h2>Dependency packages</h2>
+<h2>Dependency</h2>
-Execute the following commands to install the dependency packages:
+Run the following command to install the dependency packages:

-Install flask
-`sudo pip install flask`
+`$ pip install -r requirements.txt`

-Install pyquery
-`sudo easy_install pyquery`

 <h2>Copyright</h2>